 Announcer for Facebook.

 Advance fee lottery scams have been around for decades and still continue to find new victims all around the world every day.

 To make their lies seem more legitimate, scammers have regularly used the names of high profile companies such as Microsoft, Yahoo, and Google in their fraudulent messages.
 And, an increasing number of such scam messages pretend to come from Facebook.

 Many are quite crude.
 Others are considerably more sophisticated and may include seemingly official Facebook graphics and formatting to falsely enhance their credibility.
 Some even claim to come directly from Facebook founder Mark Zuckerburg himself.

-The email urges you to contact your appointed claims officer Mr. Thomas Charlse, the “general secretary of the Facebook Team”, to begin the processing of your prize claim.
+The email urges you to contact your appointed agent Thomas Charlse of the claims department to begin the processing of your prize claim.

 Moreover, the criminals are likely to trick their victim into providing a large amount of personal and financial information, ostensibly as a means of proving his or her identity and allowing transfer of the “prize”.
 This information might later be used to steal the identity of the victim.

 Why, you might ask, do such scams still take place, even after decades of exposure?
 The simple answer is “because they work”.

 There are apparently still many people that are not aware of how these and other scams operate and are naive enough to fall for them.
 During a particular campaign, the scammers may spam out hundreds of thousands of identical scam messages.